 - Any person who is not a currently enrolled student must register with Campus Safety and provide photo identification before entering a residential building.
-Students accompany their guest(s) in person to the Campus Safety Office to complete this registration. - Students are limited to two overnight guests at any time and must have permission from their roommate(s) before inviting anyone to stay in a shared living unit. - Each guest or visitor must provide a valid photo ID and contact information (including a working cell phone number) when registering, and must provide vehicle information if they have one on the campus. - Student hosts are responsible for their guest(s) and are expected to be with the guests throughout their visit. - Student hosts are held accountable if they or their guests violate any College policy. - The individual guest may visit up to four (4) days per semester, and thereafter must have permission from the Director of Residence Life and Housing or Director of Campus Safety. - Students are not allowed to have guests on campus until classes resume at the beginning of each semester.
-Overnight guests are not allowed on campus during move-in, Reading Period, Exams, Breaks, or during the W&T/Orientation period without advanced written permission from the Dean of Students. - Guests who attend publicized events in public spaces on campus are not required to register for the event, but must still register with Campus Safety.
+Students accompany their guest(s) in person to the Campus Safety Office to complete this registration. - Students are limited to two overnight guests at any time and must have permission from their roommate(s) before inviting anyone to stay in a shared living unit. - Each guest or visitor must provide a valid photo ID and contact information (including a working cell phone number) when registering, and must provide vehicle information if they have one on the campus. - Student hosts are responsible for their guest(s) and are expected to be with the guests throughout their visit. - Student hosts are held accountable if they or their guests violate any College policy. - The individual guest may visit up to four (4) days per semester, and thereafter must have permission from the Director of Campus Life or Director of Campus Safety. - Students are not allowed to have guests on campus until classes resume at the beginning of each semester.
+Overnight guests are not allowed on campus during move-in, Reading Period, Exams, Breaks, or during the W&T/Orientation period without advanced written permission from the Dean of Students and Equitable Community or their designee. - Guests who attend publicized events in public spaces on campus are not required to register for the event, but must still register with Campus Safety. - Overnight guests must not be older than the age of 25, without permission of the Director of Campus Life or the Dean of Students and Equitable Community.
+Parents and guardians are not permitted to stay overnight in the dorm. - Academy students are permitted to visit with their siblings in their College rooms, the College siblings may not visit in the Academy student's room.